What Is the Cloud Native Computing Foundation?

 For a software tool to be accepted into Sandbox, it has to have these properties:

-• It's very good at solving a particular problem in this cloud-native space.
+- It's very good at solving a particular problem in this cloud-native space.

-• The tool is still very young, though, still in its early experimental stages.
-Some people use it in the real-world, but not enough.
+- The tool is still very young, though, still in its early experimental stages.
+Some people use it in the real world, but not enough.
 It's still unproven, and this tool is not guaranteed to work correctly in most situations.
 It needs more time to be tested by more and more people until we can be sure that it's reliable.

-• Since this tool is rather young, there might not be many people contributing code, suggesting changes, improving it, or working on it somehow.
+- Since this tool is rather young, there might not be many people contributing code, suggesting changes, improving it, or working on it somehow.
 So it has some community around it, but not a very large one.

 Incubating

 A project sitting in Sandbox can be upgraded to incubating if it proves it has evolved and matured enough as time goes by.
-If a software tool is already going strong, has a lot of people and companies using it, and a lot of code contributors, its owners can request that it becomes part of the CNCF's Incubating category directly.
+If a software tool is already going strong, has a lot of people and companies using it, and has a lot of code contributors, its owners can request that it become part of the CNCF's Incubating category directly.
 That is, they can skip Sandbox and jump to Incubating directly.

 Either way, the process of becoming part of incubating is much harder.
 Instead of filling out a simple form, the tool's owners have to write a technical document and send it to CNCF's GitHub repository.
 In this document, they must prove that their tool meets all the requirements to become part of the Incubating category.
 This can include community size, social channels, examples of companies using their tool, etc. Here is an example of a proposal.